elasticluster/elasticluster/elasticluster/share/playbooks/roles/lmod/README.rst

 ``lmod_install_dir``
   Install Lmod under this directory.
 (Actually, in a subdirectory named after the version number.)
+Only used when installing from source.

 ``lmod_source_dir``
   The directory where to download and extract the source archive.
+  Only used when installing from source.

 ``lmod_source_url``
   URL of the ``.tar.bz2`` source archive.
 The version string is interpolated into the default value.
+Only used when installing from source.

 ``lmod_configure_extra_opts``
   Extra arguments to pass to the ``./configure`` script.
+  Only used when installing from source.

 Example Playbook